sekhar0146/sekhar0146/README.md

 - 👋 Hi, I’m Rajasekhar J
 - 👀 I’m interested in involve technically, especially in DATA area
-- 🌱 I’m currently learning GCP
+- 🌱 I’m currently working with GCP
 - 💞️ I’m looking to collaborate on Big data with GCP/BigQuery
 - 📫 How to reach me sekhar.0146@gmail.com